REV: Information-Theoretic Evaluation of Free-Text Rationales: Evaluating

 \subsection{Human Evaluation}

-To understand how \ourmetric correlates with human judgments of rationales, we conduct a crowdsourcing experiment via Amazon Mechanical Turk.
-We randomly sample 230 examples from the ECQA test set and ask workers to evaluate the four types of rationale-label pairs (\gold, \outputr, \outputyr, \outputry) for each example.
-We present workers with a question (input text), an answer (label) and an explanation (rationale), and ask them whether the explanation justifies the answer (\textit{yes/no}).
-If they answer \textit{yes}, we further ask them to evaluate the amount of additional information supplied by the explanation that explains \textit{why} the answer might have been chosen for the question.
-The workers choose from \textit{none / little / some / enough}, corresponding to a 4-point Likert-scale.
+We collect crowdworker judgments via Amazon Mechanical Turk to understand how \ourmetric correlates with human judgments of rationales.
+We randomly sample 230 examples from the ECQA test set and ask workers to evaluate the four types of rationale-label pairs (\gold, \outputr, \outputyr, \outputry) for each example.\footnote{ We do not consider (\base) because we have trained workers to recognize baseline rationales as vacuous.} We present workers with a question (input text), an answer (label) and an explanation (rationale), and ask them whether the explanation justifies the answer (\textit{yes/no}).
+If they answer \textit{yes}, we further ask them to evaluate the amount of additional information supplied by the explanation that explains \textit{why} the answer might have been chosen for the question by choosing from \textit{none / little / some / enough}, corresponding to a 4-point Likert-scale (0/1/2/3).
 We collect 3 annotations per instance and use majority vote to decide whether the rationale can justify the label.
 If \textit{yes}, we take the average over the 3 human-annotated scores as the amount of information.
 Otherwise, we give a score of -1.
 More details of human evaluation are in Appendix \ref{sec:human_eval_supp}.